lilit-nersisyan/bioinf-2020/README.md

 # bioinf-2020
-An introductory course to computational biology with focus on genomics and systems biology.
+An introductory course to computational biology focusing on genomics and systems biology.